CyrusYip/resolution-viewer/README.md

 [Live demo](https://resolution-viewer.cyrusyip.org/)

-Resolution viewer is a website that shows your device's physical resolution, logical resolution, viewport size and scale.
+resolution-viewer is a website that shows your device's physical resolution, logical resolution, viewport size and scale.
 Information will be updated when the window is resized.

 ## Development